Xeonigs/IDPA_Hauptprojekt_Source/README.md

-The "start_react-app.bat" will call the function "npm start"
+The "install.bat" will call the function "npm install" which will install all neccessary node_modules.
+After that you can just start the app with the "start.bat" file.